 Unrestricted funds allow greater flexibility to meet the future needs of the Trust and these will be maximised within the agreed reserves policy.
-The level of free reserves at the year end was £971,856 (2021: £492,651).
+The level of free reserves at the year end was £96,821 (2022: £971,856).
 The level of reserves will be kept under review by the Finance, Audit and Resources Committee and reflect the assessment of the predominant risks to the Trust.

 The aim of the reserves policy is to ensure that the Trust's core activities can be maintained during a period of unforeseen difficulty.
 The level of reserves takes into account the nature of income and expenditure streams, the need to match these with commitments, including future capital projects, and the nature of reserves.
 In year reserves are to cover costs and other commitments and to meet unplanned emergencies such as urgent maintenance.
 Reserves are also required to protect the ongoing operation of the Trust whilst the effect of funding changes and competitive increases in capacity are managed locally.
-Trustees deem it prudent to retain a target level of one month's salary for free reserves.
-However, during this period of financial pressure on the Trust, due to the pandemic, the Trustees have agreed that the level of reserves may be below this level to enable services delivering education to be maintained.
+Trustees deem it prudent to retain a target level of 5% of income for free reserves in line with recent ESFA guidance.
+However, during this period of financial pressure on the Trust, the Trustees have agreed that the level of reserves may be below this level to enable services delivering education to be maintained.
 The reason for this is to provide sufficient working capital to cover delays between spending and the receipt of grants and to give a cushion to deal with unexpected emergencies such as urgent maintenance.